 Although I left it off my itinerary, I would recommend Monterey Pines Golf Course to those in search of a quick, cheap afternoon round.
 A par-69 track that focuses on serving the local military community, Pines has a solid, varied layout and a friendly vibe.

 In discussions of hidden gems on the Monterey Peninsula, Bayonet and Black Horse, a 36-hole “championship” facility, inevitably comes up.
 I’m not sure why.
-Although the courses occupy a gorgeous piece of land, they are downright tedious to play.
-The bulbous fairway and bunker shapes are ungainly, the divot-strewn collection bowls are nearly unavoidable, and the tricked-up greens are strategically incoherent.
+Although the courses occupy a gorgeous property, they are downright tedious to play.
+The bulbous fairway and bunker shapes are ungainly, the divot-strewn collection areas are nearly unavoidable, and the tricked-up greens are strategically incoherent.
 Take your business elsewhere…

 … even to Del Monte Golf Course, but for reasons I have enumerated on Twitter, I would not advise going there, either.